 Freeze leftovers if you are willing to drain the salad when it thaws.

-However, I wouldn’t recommend freezing the salad and then serving it at a potluck.
+However, I wouldnโt recommend freezing the salad and then serving it at a potluck.

 Ok.
 Questions all answered?
 What are you waiting for?
 Grab those cans of fruit, marshmallows, and start mixing.

 Did you like this post?
 Then let's be social.
-FOLLOW ME on PINTEREST and INSTAGRAM to keep up with the latest tutorials, favorite recipes and interesting happenings.
+FOLLOW ME on INSTAGRAM and PINTEREST to keep up with the latest happenings.

 Recipe